alankrantas/raspberrypi-pico-micropython-cookbook/README.md

 ## Threads on dual cores

 [threads.py](https://github.com/alankrantas/raspberrypi-pico-micropython-cookbook/blob/main/threads.py) is a simple example of how to run two tasks simultaneously on both of RP2040's cores.

+There's also two versions of [Conway's Game of Life](https://github.com/alankrantas/raspberrypi-pico-micropython-cookbook/tree/main/game-of-life) with OLED display, with or without utilizing dual cores.

 ## Links